gordonguthrie/luvv-ie-website/toolchain.md

 Finally the actual work starts, each element in the AST needs to be transpiled to the Javascript AST.
 There are no tools to do this, we have to write the code by hand.

-The transpiled AST for ``demo.erl`` is created in the ``.jast`` format which is an otherwise uninteresting Erlang representation of JSON.
-We convert that to proper json (the ``.jast2`` format) which has no formatting and is therefore unreadable by normal people.
+The transpiled AST for ``demo.erl`` is created in the ``.js_ast`` format which is an otherwise uninteresting Erlang representation of JSON.
+We convert that to proper json (the ``.js_ast2`` format) which has no formatting and is therefore unreadable by normal people.
 Finally we call a pretty printer on that and emit the usable JSON file ``test/passing/debug/demo.js``:
 ```
 {
     "body": [